MotionGPT: Finetuned LLMs Are General-Purpose Motion Generators: MotionGPT: A Motion General-Purpose Generator

 \subsection{Motion Code Generation}

-VQ-VAE proposed in~\cite{van2017neural} enables the model to learn discrete representations for generative models.
+VQ-VAE proposed in \cite{van2017neural} enables the model to learn discrete representations for generative models.
 Given a human pose $\mathbf{m}$, the motion VQ-VAE can be trained by the reconstruction loss, the embedding loss and the commitment loss, \emph{i.e.,}

-where $\mathcal{E}$, $\mathcal{D}$ are the motion encoder and the motion decoder, respectively.
+where $\mathcal{E}$, $\mathcal{D}$ are the motion encoder and the motion decoder, respectively. $\text{sg}$ indicates the stop gradient operation.
 Here, the estimated embedding $\mathbf{e}$ after qunatization can be found by searching the nearest embedding in a learnable codebook $\mathcal B=\{b_1, b_2, ..., b_N\}$, where $N$ is the size of the codebook, which can be mathematically formulated as